2022 2021 2020 2019 2018 2015 Quick Links

 As it became clear that there wasn't much left for a drastic enhancement of Windows 95, I figured now I could be more certain that I'm ready to make 1.5 the real last version.
 The demand for bringing all of the conveniences of 95D Lite over to a Windows 98 distribution and more is too strong to justify continuing to maintain this little thing.

 So, naturally, I ended up putting a lot of work into making a new theme for this release.
 Still no new screensaver, but I pulled out my old Casio ToneBank keyboard to create the sound scheme from scratch!
 At first I wasn't sure if it would sound all that great, but when I started applying everything into the theme, everything I recorded appears to have fit in nicely.
-You can get a preview of it yourself in an AVI or MP4 video.

 With that, I think I've finally managed to perfect the Windows 95 setup process.
 Any such bugs found now will most likely be addressed with hotfixes exclusively, at least unless there becomes so many of them that 1.6 has to be a thing.
 At this point, however, Redtoast is of higher priority.